Sheldon04/Sheldon04.github.io/_pages/about.md

 About me
 ======
-I am currently an undergraduate student at [Beijing Jiaotong University](https://www.bjtu.edu.cn/), supervised by Prof. [Shunli Zhang](http://faculty.bjtu.edu.cn/rjxy/8947.html).
+I am currently a graduate student at [Beijing Jiaotong University](https://www.bjtu.edu.cn/), supervised by Prof. [Shunli Zhang](http://faculty.bjtu.edu.cn/rjxy/8947.html).
+In the past, my research has been relatively broad in scope.

-My research focuses on Computer Vision and Efficient Networks, especially interested in quantization and pruning.
-Recently, I got into AI for Science.
+My long-term goal is to develop **creative AI tools to tackle challenging problems in the life sciences**.
+I am also very interested in the interdisciplinary applications of statistical machine learning and AI across different fields.

 Education